Use additional options of the Interactive Narrative Editor

 NOTE: Questions imported from your Content Repository that already have question feedback authored for them will also import the associated question feedback.
 You can still edit this imported feedback to customize it for your interactive narrative.

-A student can click How Did I Do? to be shown the slide feedback for the response areas on the slide.
+A student can click How Did I Do? to be shown the slide feedback for the student response component(s) on the slide.

 NOTE: The How Did I Do? function is only available if slide feedback has been authored for the slide being viewed.